 Board of Directors - Updates

 NHNA became one of the founding members of the newly realized North East-Multi State Division (NEMSD).
-The NEMSD was incorporated at the end of 2016 and will begin functioning in 2017.
+The NEMSD was incorporated at the end of 2016 and began functioning in 2017.
 The planned benefits of the NEMSD are to create savings through the consolidation of certain programs and expenses into a single, larger organization, the enhancement of our membership programs with the hiring of a membership/communications coordinator, and the identification of new, non-dues sources of revenue.
 The Board is excited by the potential opportunities the NEMSD offers NHNA and the benefits of collaborating with the nursing associations in Maine, Vermont, Rhode Island and New York.

 Conferences and Events

 On June 15, 2017 NHNA hosted the “Spotlight on Nursing Today 2017”.
 Over 50 nurses gathered at our Concord office, and for the first time nurses were also able to participate in this event from their homes via an online conference call link.
 This event focused on three issues important to nurses:

 - Challenging the Stigma of Substance Use Disorders, presented by Aita Vonceil Romain, MPH, CPS and Karry LaHaye